Ralph’s Choice – Classic Itinerary

 - After breakfast, tour the Luray Caverns.
 Hot Tip: included in the ticket price is entry to the old car museum and the adjacent Luray Valley Museum… they are very interesting and will not take too much of your time.

 - Return to SME in the afternoon to freshen’ up and then depart over the mountain to visit Rappahannock Vineyards and Desert Rose Winery near Flint Hill.
-After Wine Tasting, return to Flint Hill and have dinner at Griffin Tavern or the Public House.
+After Wine Tasting, return to Flint Hill and have dinner at Griffin Tavern.
 Hot tip: give yourselves 25 – 30 mins to get to Flint Hill – pay close attention to the speed limit whenever on route 211.

 - Return to your timber frame cabin at Shadow Mountain Escape to close out the evening.